Math Fun

 • The Ingenious A4 Paper Size Format

-The Origin and the Names, the Sequence
+The Origin and Sequence of the Weekday Names

 The history behind the weekday names and their sequence is mind-boggling.